rooch-network/rooch/sdk/typescript/README.md

 The Rooch TypeScript SDK has three logical layers:

-Client layer – Responsible on communication with the blockchain server.
+Plugins layer Implementation of different use cases such as Token etc.
 Core layer – Exposes the functionalities needed by most applications.
-Plugins layer – Implementation of different use cases such as Token etc.
+Transport Layer Responsible on communication with the blockchain server.

 See below a high-level architecture diagram of the Rooch TypeScript SDK.